chiayolin/dotfiles/README.md

 # Dotfiles ~/.*

-My dot files shared between machines for Bash, Linux, and OSX.
+My dot files shared between machines for Bash and Zsh on Linux and OSX.

 ## Installing